AdiSuresh/online-jpeg-compressor/README.md

 1. **File Upload**: The user can upload a .jpeg file and it will be sent to the server for compression.
 2. **File Download**: Allows the user to download the file after compression.
-3. **Server**: Compresses the files it recieves and sends it back to the client.
-Optionally if the uploader chooses to send the file to a specific email address, the server will ask for the email address first.
+3. **Server**: Compresses the files it receives and sends it back to the client.
+Optionally if the uploader chooses to send the file to an email address, the server will ask for the email address first.

 ## Software